AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

-# Virtual Report Suites, Data Views, Adobe Experience Platform Sandboxes and the Analytics source connector
+# Virtual report suites, Data views, Adobe Experience Platform sandboxes and the Analytics source connector

 Adobe provides a variety of means to create virtual reporting environments and sandbox environments.
 It is useful to understand the similarities and differences between the following features and how these features relate to the [Analytics source connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en):